Chris Reed (figure skater)

-Chris Reed (July 7, 1989 – March 14, 2020) was an American-born Japanese ice dancer.
+Robert Christopher Reed (July 7, 1989 – March 14, 2020) was an American-born Japanese ice dancer.
 With his sister Cathy Reed, he became a seven-time Japanese national champion (2008–2011, 2013–2015) and the 2011 Asian Winter Games silver medalist.
 They competed at two Winter Olympics (2010, 2014) and reached the final segment at nine ISU Championships.

 With Kana Muramoto, Reed was the 2018 Four Continents bronze medalist, the 2017 Asian Winter Games silver medalist and a three-time Japanese national champion (2016–2018).
 They competed in the final segment at five ISU Championships and the 2018 Winter Olympics.

 Early life

 Chris Reed was born in Kalamazoo, Michigan.
 His mother was Japanese and his father was American.
 Reed had two skating siblings: his elder sister, Cathy, with whom he competed in ice dancing; and his younger sister Allison Reed, who is also an ice dancer.
 The siblings grew up in Warren Township, New Jersey.

 Reed acquired Japanese and American dual citizenship at birth until the age of 21, when he chose to retain Japanese citizenship, since Japanese nationality law only recognizes dual nationality until the age of 21.